quii/learn-go-with-tests/mocking.md

 If your mocking code is becoming complicated or you are having to mock out lots of things to test something, you should _listen_ to that bad feeling and think about your code.
 Usually it is a sign of

 - The thing you are testing is having to do too many things.
+	- Break the module apart so it does less
 - Its dependencies are too fine-grained
+	- Think about how you can consolidate some of these dependencies into one meaningful module.
 - Your test is too concerned with implementation details
+	- Favour testing expected behaviour rather than the implementation

 Normally a lot of mocking points to _bad abstraction_ in your code.